Seven Predictors of a Great Agency-Client Partnership

-Know what you’re about: Our most successful engagements come when the client knows their audience, their value proposition, and overall position in the market at the outset of the engagement.
-As that evolves, we’ll be right there with you.
+Know what you’re about: Our most successful engagements come about when the client knows — at the outset of the engagement — their audience, their value proposition, and their overall position in the market.
+As those things evolve, we’ll be right there with you.

 This is a two-way street.
 We understand our strengths and try to focus our time and resources on those things.
-We say no to things that aren’t our specialty, and it’s not because we’re incapable of executing, but because we stay in our lane an execute on what we do best.
+We say no to projects that aren’t our specialty — not because we’re incapable of executing them, but because we stay in our lane and focus on doing what we do best.

-This is why engagements that are reliant on our team defining your brand identity aren’t typically our success stories.
+This is why engagements that rely on our team defining your brand identity aren’t typically our success stories.
 If our task is to extend an already working message and brand position on social, that’s when we do our best work.

 3. Trust us.

-Strength of communication builds trust and can determine the strength of a relationship.
-We seek honest, consistent and open communication and real collaboration happens when that’s reciprocated.
-We like to know where you’re at with your goals and how you feel about things, and the best way is for you to tell us.
+The strength of our communication with you builds this trust and can determine the strength of the relationship.
+We seek honest, consistent, and open communication; and real collaboration occurs when that’s reciprocated.
+We want to know where you’re at with your goals and how you feel about things.
+And the best way for this to happen is for you to tell us.
 We love it when our partners are straightforward.

 4. Take calculated risks.

 One of social’s greatest strengths is directly tied to its measurability, efficiency, and adaptability.
 As a campaign matures, we’re going to learn things that might require us to pivot from the original outline of the engagement.
-The power of social is directly tied to its measurability, efficiency, and adaptability.
-We see results quickly, we optimize quickly and, as needed, we change directions quickly.
-Be ready to react and leverage opportunities that emerge as we learn more.
-Our best partners get a thrill from the efficiency of the platforms and have a drive to leverage the adaptability of paid social to drive results.
+We see results quickly, we optimize quickly, and, as needed, we change directions quickly.
+Be ready to react and make the best of the opportunities that emerge as we learn more.
+Our successful partners get a thrill from the efficiency of the platforms and have a desire to leverage the adaptability of paid social to drive results.